-Due to COVID-19 and the era of social distancing, it has become important to find ways to remotely produce content.
-Although no match for high-end camera systems, lights, and audio, our webcams and cell phones can still get the job done.
-This is a guide to how to set up a phone tripod system and your computer’s recording software to record a remote, or “Tele-Interview”.
+Due to COVID-19 and working from home becoming commonplace, it has become important to find ways to remotely produce content.
+Although no match for high-end camera systems, lights, and audio; our webcams and cell phones can still get the job done.

 Regardless of what hardware is being used to capture an interview or what the information is, there are three major things that can help a remote interview look its best: composition, lighting, and set design.

 Composition: Composition refers to how the subject of a video is framed in the image.
 For these interviews, we want the main camera angle (typically the webcam) to have a straight-on view with the main speaker centered in the view.
 The top of the speaker’s head should be just a little bit below the top edge of the video (about the width of three fingers).
 We should see down about as far as the middle of their chest or upper stomach.
 For a secondary angle (usually filmed with a phone on a small tripod or held by another individual), we want to position the camera off to the side of the speaker at about a 45° angle.
 They should be looking towards the greater space in the video frame.
 IE if the camera is on the speaker’s right, then the speaker should be in the left portion of the image looking forward and if the camera is on their left, then the speaker should be in the right portion of the image looking forward.
 You want to position their head and body on the “third” of the image.
 Imagine that there are three vertical lines drawn down the video, splitting the image into three pieces; the speaker should be lined up with one of these three lines.